shsagir/play-area-sync/docs/craft-3-tune.md

 ## Cache and sessions on the Professional Stack

-In multi Node environments - see [terminology](/terminology) - you can not rely on the file based cache or session storage.
+On the [Pro Stack](/app-pro) in multi Node environments - see [terminology](/terminology) - you can not rely on the file based cache or session storage.
 Store this data in Memcache a key-value-storage which is accessible from all Nodes instead - also see [Memcache article](/memcache-pro).
 We have a custom extension developed.
 With that no further configuration is required, you just need to pull it in to your `composer.json` like so:

 ```bash
 $ composer require fortrabbit/yii-memcached